Use Mini-Lessons to Launch STEM Projects

 Generally, I use launchers in two ways: (1) to introduce students to engineering design; and (2) to introduce teachers to some components of a STEM lesson as I begin a STEM workshop.

-But an equally valuable use of a STEM launcher – which is a STEM mini-lesson of sorts – is to use it as a student recharging activity.
+But an equally valuable use of a STEM launcher – which is by nature a STEM mini-lesson of sorts – is to use it as a student recharging activity.
 Instead of asking kids to recite what they remember about STEM (borrrrring), give them an opportunity to show you.

 A launcher typically is not a complete STEM lesson.
 For example, the launcher I’m sharing with you at the end of this post doesn’t specifically apply math and science concepts as the kids engineer solutions to real problems.
 However, this activity does present a real design challenge.